College of the Desert has carefully planned with your health and safety in mind and has implemented the following set of safety protocols.

 If you still have specific questions, please email us at firstname.lastname@example.org.

 You may also wish to view more COVID-related topics and other helpful resources by visiting the sites on our left navigation menu.

-Do not come to campus if you feel ill.
+Do not come to campus if you feel ill or have tested positive for COVID-19.
 Report your illness using the online form.

-Wear a mask indoors in public places to minimize your exposure.
+Wearing a mask indoors is strongly recommended in public places to minimize your exposure.

 Wash or sanitize hands frequently.

 Stay home and report all COVIDlike symptoms or positive test results to your supervisor